Tharun-Velupumadugu/Tharun-Velupumadugu/README.md

 - 👀 I’m interested in ...UI/UX
 - 🌱 I’m currently learning ...Java,python
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...mai;
+- 📫 How to reach me ...mail

 <!---
 Tharun-Velupumadugu/Tharun-Velupumadugu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.